yuichiro-naito/bmd/README.md

 and also assigns to the bridges.
 Uses need to specify which bridge interfaces are used for each VM.

+If you prefer to use vale(4) switches for outer network connectivity, they must also be created and attached to a physical nic while the system starts. `/etc/rc.local` may help you.
+Bmd doesn't create tap interfaces in case of vale(4) use.

 Bmd doesn't manage disk images, neither.
 Most of administrators have their own disk management policy and tools.
 So, it is better that disk images are created to follow the policy.